 Commonly known as the ‘fire and forget’ method, QoS 0 only guarantees that a message is sent but does not guarantee that it is received.
 This is because the broker does not wait for an acknowledgement from the receiver.
-So what happens is the following: an MQTT publisher sends a PUBLISH packet, then the broker forwards it to the subscriber.
+So what happens is the following: an MQTT publisher sends a PUBLISH packet and specifies the QoS level in it, then the broker forwards it to the subscriber.
 This is it.

 Since the broker does not need any acknowledgement, the publisher discards the message once it is sent.
 Simply put, the goal for MQTT QoS 0 is to blast its message out at most once.